icyJoseph/PitchPerfect/README.md

 - echo
 - reverb

 You may stop the playback at any time.
-The playback also stop is you navigate back to the initial view.
+The playback also stops if you navigate back to the initial view.